Unknown Device–Find a driver?

 Hopefully armed with both the Vendor ID and the Device ID you may be able to narrow down any devices you are missing drivers for!

-About Robert Pearman
+Unknown's avatarAbout Robert Pearman

-Robert Pearman is a UK based Small Business Server enthusiast.
-He has been working within the SMB IT Industry for what feels like forever.
-Robert likes Piña colada and taking walks in the rain, on occasion he also enjoys writing about Small Business Technology like Windows Server Essentials or more recently writing PowerShell Scripts.
+Robert Pearman is a UK based IT worker bee.
+He has been working within the IT Industry for what feels like forever.
+Robert likes Piña colada and getting caught in the rain, he also enjoys writing about Technology like PowerShell or System Automation but not as much as he used to.
 If you're in trouble, and you can find him, maybe you can ask him a question.

 Leave a reply